 So how can you gain your online freedom?

 Common Sense Is Key

 Make sure you keep yourself safe online.
-So don’t over-share.
-This is good practice for every person in the world, really.
-But it is good to remind ourselves as survivors.
-When you think “over-sharing” your thoughts may jump straight to compromising pictures or address details, but it includes way more.
-Don’t share your holiday itinerary, or in fact give any information about where you are going to be.
-Keep details safe, so no addresses, phone numbers, or email addresses in public places.
+So don’t overshare.
+This is smart practice for every person in the world, really.
+But it is especially good for us as survivors to remind ourselves of it.
+When you think of oversharing, your thoughts may jump straight to compromising pictures or address details, but it includes more than this.
+Other things to include in this are not to share your holiday itinerary on social media platforms, or even give any information about where you are going to be.
+Keep details safe: no addresses, phone numbers, or email addresses in public spaces.
 Keep your privacy settings under control so that you know who you are sharing with.
 And remember that likes and comments can open up your content to other people’s networks.